voidarcher/emacs-config/README.md

 * This has only been tested on Arch Linux and Debian 12 Stable (Bookworm)
 * This has only been tested on Emacs 28.2+ (Specifically, 28.2 and 30.1)
 * This program does not require sudo; it only affects files in your $HOME directory
 * It assumes that you are using ~/.emacs.d as your Emacs configuration directory
+* Don't forget to delete the ```install.sh``` file you manually downloaded when you're done